jiwasawa/japanese-blog-agent-adk/README.md

 - **Search+Summarize Agents** (3 parallel agents): Each performs a Google search and summarizes relevant results with source URLs
 - **Blog Writer Agent**: Combines all content into a comprehensive Japanese blog post following style guidelines
 - **Link Enhancer Agent**: Naturally integrates original URL and search result URLs into the blog post
-- **Description Agent**: Generates a one-sentence Japanese description for the blog post
+- **Description Agent**: Generates a one-sentence description for the blog post (Japanese by default, English when `--english` is used)
+- **Translator Agent**: Translates the Japanese blog post to English while preserving markdown formatting (only added when `--english` is specified)

 ## Installation